 Here are some of the best-rated hotels in central Amsterdam for all budgets:

 - €€€€€ NH Collection Grand Hotel Krasnapolsky – the most popular and affordable-luxury 5* hotel in the city center.

 - €€€€+ Hotel Estheréa – for those looking for something a bit more unique.
 Nice location on the Singel canal.

-- €€€€ Park Plaza Victoria – one of the most popular 4* hotels, good location for sightseeing.
+- €€€€ Park Plaza Victoria – one of the most popular 4* hotels, very good location for sightseeing.

 - €€€ Hotel The Exchange – a very popular mid-budget 3* hotel.